bddap/encstream/readme.md

+# Encrypted, authenticated, async streams atop async read write streams.

-Requires Futures and async/await which are currently only available on nightly.
+Requires Futures and async/await which are currently only available on nightly (as of june 2019).

 ```
 alias scat='rustup run nightly cargo run --example scat'